viorel-anghel/steamdeck-kubernetes/README.md

 1.
 - on steamdeck open terminal: click STEAM button, scroll down to Power, choose *Switch to desktop* then menu - konsole
-- in terminal (konsole) use the command 'passwd' to setup a password for user deck
+- in terminal (konsole) use the command `passwd` to setup a password for user deck
 - note STEAM+X shortcut to open the virtual keyboard

 2. become root using `sudo su`. ignore the error 'tune2fs bad magick number'. you are root